chayleaf/TerraInveditDroid/README.md

 ## FAQ

 Q: Why do you not update?!
 It's not working!
-A: Do you have the latest Terraria installed?
+A: Do you have the latest version of Terraria installed?

-* yes: Newer Terraria versions encrypt the savefile with [Blowfish](https://en.wikipedia.org/wiki/Blowfish_%28cipher%29), and I still haven't find the decryption keys for it.
+* Yes: Newer Terraria versions encrypt the savefile with [Blowfish](https://en.wikipedia.org/wiki/Blowfish_%28cipher%29), and I still haven't found the decryption keys for it.
-* no:  Read the other questions below.
+* No : Read the other questions below.

 Q: What is the required Android version?
 A: You'll need to use 4.0.1 or above.
 Sorry 2.3 users :(